sagemath/sagewiki_to_gh-2022-10-10/days4/projects/account.md

 This page is linked to from  [:days4/projects/nb: The SAGE Notebook project page].

-See [:/userData: User Data] for the data that needs to be sent for the user model.
+See [:/userData: User Data] for the configurable options.

 When hashing out a user/permissions model, I think it's probably best to begin by envisioning use cases.
 So here is a range of examples of what I think typical notebook users will look like: